mantidproject/mantid/docs/source/concepts/calibration/TubeCalibrationExamples.rst

 panel in WISH to 5 panels.

 To execute it, open the TubeCalibDemoWish_5panels.py inside mantid and run it.
-The data files were colected in the cycle_11_1.
+The data files were collected in the cycle_11_1.

 It uses the python feature of kwargs to selectively pass parameters to the calibrate function and in this way append the calibration data for